ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 It's an interesting situation we have ourselves here, that's for sure.

 The way forward for this paper is simple.
 Keep `std::initializer_list`.
 Make `std::init_list`.
-Duplicate every `std::initializer_list` construct to one that takes a `std::init_list` for the entire Standard Library.
+Duplicate every `std::initializer_list` constructor to one that takes a `std::init_list` for the entire Standard Library.
 Add an implicit conversion from `std::init_list` to `std::initializer_list` Then, apply the new rules to the core wording from p1249.
 Then we can finally have not-broken `init_list`.

 I hope.